Sentieon/Sentieon-WDL/pipelines/germline_DNAseq-DNAscope/README.md

 ## Alternative pipelines

-The default arguments will run a Sentieon DNAseq pipeline for Fastq->VCF processing.
+The default arguments will run a Sentieon DNAseq pipeline for Fastq->VCF or BAM/CRAM->VCF processing.
 The `inputs.json` file can be modified to perform different data processing operations.

 ### Sentieon DNAscope